WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/README.md

   * "In March 2018, Singapore's can-do government introduced the OpenCerts solution for issuing academic certificates linked to the Ethereum public blockchain.
 We believe that the code and schema provided by OpenCerts can be the foundation of a verifiable digital credentials issuance mechanism.
 But several changes have to be made in the implementation, to make it more decentralised and reach adoption at scale."
   * #privacy #identity #verifiability #centralisation #singapore
 * [Secure Data Hubs: Encrypted Storage for the Web](./secure-data-hubs.md)
-  * by Manu Sporny, Dave Longley, and Amy Guy
+  * by Manu Sporny, Dave Longley, Amy Guy, and Dmitri Zagidulin
   * "The Secure Data Hubs specification describes a privacy-respecting mechanism for storing, mirroring, indexing, sharing, and retrieving encrypted data at a storage provider."

 ### ActivityPub / Spam